Trygve Lie: After the United Nations

 Lie remained active in Norwegian politics after his resignation from the UN.
-He was the County Governor of Oslo and Akershus, chairman of the Board of Energy, Minister of Industry, and Minister of Trade and Shipping.
+He was the county governor of Oslo and Akershus, chairman of the Board of Energy, minister of industry, and minister of trade and shipping.
 He wrote a number of books, including In the Cause of Peace, an account of his years at the UN.

 Personal life and death

 Lie married Hjørdis Jørgensen (1898–1960) in 1921.
-The couple had three daughters; Sissel, Guri, and Mette.
+The couple had three daughters: Sissel, Guri, and Mette.

 Lie died on 30 December 1968 of a heart attack in Geilo, Norway.
 He was 72 years old.

 Awards

 Trygve Lie was awarded a large number of Norwegian and foreign orders.
-Among these, the Norwegian highest civilian award Medal for Outstanding Civic Service (Medaljen for borgerdåd) (1966), the Grand Cross of the Order of Dannebrog (1954) and Grand Cross of the Order of St. Olav (1953), Czechoslovak OWL (1948).
+Among these were the Norwegian highest civilian award Medal for Outstanding Civic Service (Medaljen for borgerdåd) (1966), the Grand Cross of the Order of Dannebrog (1954) and Grand Cross of the Order of St. Olav (1953), and the Czechoslovak OWL (1948).
 He was awarded numerous honorary doctorates by universities throughout the U.S. and Europe.
 Trygve Lie was the holder of a number of other orders, decorations and other honors.

 Legacy

 Some scholars rank him at the bottom of all UN secretaries-general; one who "presided over a long list of diplomatic failures, tarnished the UN, and accomplished very little".
-On the other hand, it can be argued that Trygve Lie built the United Nations organisation from nothing, including establishing a physical presence in a huge office building in New York, after having started in a small temporary office on Long Island.
+On the other hand, some scholars argue that Trygve Lie built the United Nations organisation from nothing, with the organization establishing a physical presence in a huge office building in New York, after having started in a small temporary office on Long Island.
 This included leading the UN response to a number of challenging post–World War II conflicts and issues related to the wider Cold War.
-As the first Secretary-General of the UN, Lie would have a pivotal role in first helping shape that position as well as of the wider role of the UN.
+As the first secretary-general of the UN, Lie would have a pivotal role in first helping shape that position as well as of the wider role of the UN.

 "Trygve Lie's Square" is located in Furuset center in Oslo.
 In the square stands the bronze statue of Trygve Lie, which was created by the Norwegian artist Nicolaus Widerberg and erected in 1994.
 Trygve Lie Gallery and Trygve Lie Plaza are both located in New York City.